 Specialist knowledge often allows cases to be diagnosed without a biopsy.
-Where this is needed, we always try to use a virtual biopsy, rather than surgical intrusion.
+Where this is needed, we always try to use a virtual biopsy using confocal laser microscopy, rather than surgical intrusion.

 Treatment will again follow much the same path as in adults.
 From a topical cream in minor cases, to modern lasers, to surgical removal, which can be the best long term solution.

-You are welcome to see an in depth section on skin cancer, which offers full detail of the support our London clinics provide.
+You are welcome to see an in depth section on skin cancer treatment, which offers full detail on the support our London clinic provides.